Nickwang3/Big-League-Prophet/README.md

 run dataWeighting.py to update prediction models

-to run the program, run salaryPredictor.py
+to run the program, run flaskbootstrapapp.py

-the program will ask you to enter a player's WAR (wins above replacement) from a full season and it will predict an annual salary value for that player
+currently the website allows user to enter a player and the team they are on and it will display their stats and a prediction for annual salary based on average war for their career

 SOURCES FOR DATA: